-Fr Tony organises training for readers and Extraordinary Ministers of Communion.
+Fr Simon organises training for readers and Extraordinary Ministers of Communion.
 Training is necessary to ensure that prospective ministers are fully aware of the importance of the ministries and the seriousness with which they should be carried out.

 Recommissioning of Ministers of Holy Communion takes place annually, notice given in the Parish Newsletter.

 St. Joseph's Church has an active group of altar servers (both boys and girls), within the parish, who serve on a regular basis, primarily on the Saturday/Sunday Masses, as well as the special holy days throughout the liturgical calendar.
 Their role is to assist the priest and/or deacon, as well as helping the congregation to pray.

 Children can become altar servers once they have made their First Communion, and we encourage adults to join us too.